The Bahamas vacation rentals

 For those who enjoy a quieter island, Eleuthera is popular for its New England-style clapboard houses, clear-water beaches, and extensive cave and cavern system.
 It’s 110 miles long and only a mile wide, and easy to access by plane or boat.
 Nearby Harbour Island is home to a sprawling pink-sand beach, whose rose-colored hue is thanks to the red shells of microscopic sea creatures.

-When is the best time to stay in a vacation rental in The Bahamas?
+The best time to stay in a vacation rental in The Bahamas

 While the weather in the Bahamas is perfect year round, it does tend to rain in late summer and fall, which aligns with hurricane season from June through October.
 Summers are warm and humid but offer great conditions for enjoying the beach and water-based activities.
 The months of December through April are the most popular time to book houses for rent in the Bahamas, as there is generally little rain, and the weather is warm.
 The most popular event of the year is Junkanoo, which takes place every Boxing Day (December 26) and New Year’s Day.
 This spectacular event features a colorful parade that includes people in elaborate costumes dancing to the music of drums and horns.